Boxik-CZ/MachineLearning-CppModule/README.md

 ## Project example

 Now I will show you example how can complete code look like.
 Let's say we want 1-2-1 network where if we input 0 the network will output 1 and the other way around.
-Before starting, don't forget to import vectors using `#include <vector>`.
+Before starting, don't forget to import vectors and this module using `#include <vector>` and `#include "ML.h"`.

 ### 1. Dataset definition